prestonharberts/bib/Bible/1chron16.md

 > He disciplined kings for their sake,
 ###### 22
 > Saying, “Don’t touch my anointed ones!
->  “ Don’t harm my prophets!”
+> “Don’t harm my prophets!”
 ###### 23
 > Sing to the LORD, all the earth!
 > Announce every day how he delivers.